dotnet/arcade/Documentation/Darc.md

 ### options

-*  -d, --dependOn: returns the DependencyItems which depend on the `<query-parameters>`.
+*  -d, --depend-on: returns the DependencyItems which depend on the `<query-parameters>`.
 Optional.
 *  -p, --produced: return the dependencies that were produced by the `<query-parameters>`.
 If not set, the returned collection will include dependencies where the `<query-parameters>` were used.
 Optional
 *  -l, --latest: return the newest DependencyItems matching the `<query-parameters>`.
 Optional